gopi1216-zz/dailyNotes/JS-Topics.md

 - In the above example ***20*** automatically converted into String this is called coerson.
 If you perform addition between two strings then it's called **Concatenation**.

 #### Variable naming rules : ####
-- Should not enclosed in quotes.
+- Should not enclosed in quotes .
 - Should not start with number.
 - Not a JavaScript keyword which is having proper meaning.
 - It Should be short and informative and as recommended it should be in camel case (like **fullname**, **age**, **personAge**).